Spend £50 for Free UK Shipping

 After the tour and album release, The John Mayer Trio made several further TV appearances but it wasn’t until Mayer’s 2009 film “Live in Los Angeles” that they were seen performing together again.

 This CD/DVD release was a culmination of John Mayer’s career to date.
 The show included three performances; an initial acoustic set, a further set by the John Mayer Trio and a final full band set.
+This night was a perfect representation of the talents of John Mayer both as a songwriter, performer and musician.
+One of our personal favourites from that performance is Slow Dancing in Burning Room.

 Soon after John released his 4th studio album, Battle Studies (one of our personal favourites here at Strings Direct) with standout track for us Assassin.
 In the following years, John decided to move away from New York to a more rural setting in Montana.

 John underwent two bouts of vocal surgery forcing him to take somewhat of a hiatus.
 It was also an opportunity to escape the media circus surrounding his personal life at the time and a chance to shake off his playboy persona that he was admittedly guilty of playing up to.

+It wasn’t until 2012 that he released 'Born and Raised' which was quickly followed up by 'Paradise Valley' in 2013.
 Whilst these records may not have received the chart popularity of his earlier career, by now, he had a legion of fans that hung on his every word and every note played.
 These releases didn’t need chart success and instead represented a more mature Mayer.
 Some would even say these albums saw a more folky side of John Mayer but with enough focus on the guitar playing to satisfy even the hardiest of Mayer fans.

 Back in May 2018 several of us here at Strings Direct were fortunate to witness John Mayer live at The O2.
 The tour was in support of his album ‘ The Search for Everything’ and the night consisted of three separate performances including a short set from the JM3.
 Being so close to the man himself, we all agree, it’s a night we’ll not forget any time soon and a pleasure to see a performer at the very pinnacle of his game.